 Chinese manufacturer Zhejiang Huahai Pharmaceutical first discovered that the generic valsartan products =the company was producing contained impurities, including N-nitrosodimethylamine (NDMA).

 Zhejiang Huahai Pharmaceutical supplied these generic drugs containing NDMA to US-based pharmaceutical companies Major Pharmaceuticals, Solco Healthcare, and Teva Pharmaceuticals Industries Ltd. These companies then processed and distributed the drugs to the US market.

-NDMA is an organic chemical compound that has been labelled as a probable human carcinogen, according to the International Agency for Research on Cancer (IARC).
+NDMA is an organic chemical compound that has been labeled as a probable human carcinogen, according to the International Agency for Research on Cancer (IARC).

 NDMA is found in a variety of products ranging from lubricants and softeners to rocket fuel.